 Pythons are Escape Artists

-Despite your best efforts, your Ball python could escape.
+Despite your best efforts, there is always a possibility that your ball python could escape its enclosure.

 This usually happens when someone accidentally leaves the enclosure top unsecured.

 There are a lot of things around your home that can be hazardous to your snake, so it’s important to try and locate your pet right away.